LVOL98/LVOL98.github.io/_posts/2021-1-11-Lesson_Stretching_Flexibility_And_Some_Strength.md

 ## Initial Small Strength Training

-- 'Bring SallyUp' with push up
+- 'Bring Sally Up' with push up (song: Flower by Moby)
 - Tabata Burpees

 ## Static Stretch - Using a Chair

 5 exercises of 60 seconds stretch, 10 seconds to move to the next exercise

-> Approximately 18-20 minuets
+> ca. 18-20 minuets

 ### Side Split